thoughtcroft/thoughtcroft.github.io/_posts/2011-01-25-taking-control-of-cloud-billing.markdown

 ---
 layout: post
-title:  "Ninefold: taking control of cloud billing"
+title:  "Taking control of cloud billing"
 date:   2011-01-25 21:14:02 +1000
-categories: ninefold
 tags: [cloud, billing, ninefold]
 ---

+> Originally published when I worked at Ninefold, an Australian cloud
+> services provider I co-founded, that operated from 2010 - 2015.

 At Ninefold, we first started looking at the cloud market and its possibilities in 2010.